Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-This analysis shows that popularity is not one concept but a composit one.
-Which is visible through different articles leading different types of popularities, except a few overall dominant ones.
-The most visited property shows the familiarity of the users of this topic while the continuing after backtracking captures a feeling of being saved.
+This analysis shows that popularity is not just one concept but a composit one.
+Except a few overall dominant articles, different leaders emerged for each sub-popularity metric.
+This proved that looking at the popularity as just a pure "Number of Clicks" would not be logical and marked the importance of our carefully designed first complex metric.
+With each sub-category showing a different feeling of attraction for the players like the most visited property shows the familiarity with this topic while the continuing after backtracking captures a feeling of the articles being promising enough to save the run.

 So after confirming these properties capture different behaviours, points from each one were combined to create a complex final popularity score.
 Creating the following distribution: